coveo-labs/web-scraper-helper/misc/chrome_extension/README.md

 - Find the "chrome_extension" folder in the repo

 ## How to run
-On any webpage, just open the developer tools (Control+Shift+I) and navigate to the "Web Scraping"
+On any webpage, just open the developer tools (Control+Shift+I) and navigate to the "Web Scraping" tab

 ## Dependencies
 Google Chrome or Chromium